Emissions to air

 National figures

-The figures are published annually in two versions; in June, preliminary figures for the previous year are published.
+The statistics are published annually in two versions; in June, preliminary figures for the year T-1 are published.
 In November, a revised and more detailed version of the figures are published.
-At the same time, revised figures for all years back to 1990 are published.
-The whole time series is recalculated annually as new information becomes available.
+At the same time, revised figures for all years back to 1990 are published if new information is available (e.g. changes in activity data, new emission figures,new methods, etc.).

 The purpose of these statistics is to present the total emissions from Norwegian territory, distributed by sources, industries and energy goods.
 The statistics also show the progress regarding the fulfilment of international environmental obligations and national emission targets.
 In addition, the statistics give information to media, schools, other institutions or organizations, and the public.